integration

 New-patient intake at 8 PM

 A working parent needs to schedule a cleaning for their spouse but cannot call during office hours — they are in meetings until 6 PM and your office closes at 5.
 At 8:15 PM they dial your practice number.
-Anna answers, identifies them as a new patient, collects the full intake (name, DOB, insurance, preferred morning slot next Thursday), and writes the appointment into Dentrix.
-The practice manager arrives the next morning to a confirmed booking with structured intake data — no voicemail, no callback required, no follow-up call to confirm.
+Anna answers, identifies them as a new patient, collects the full intake (name, DOB, insurance, preferred morning slot next Thursday), and books the appointment to your calendar, texting your front desk the details.
+The practice manager arrives the next morning to a confirmed booking with structured intake data ready to enter into Dentrix — no voicemail, no callback required, no follow-up call to confirm.

 use case 02